tzvetanmoev/core-skyscraper-1-income/docs/index.md

 ## Contact

 Questions?
 Comments?
 Concerns?
-Get in touch with me Tzvetan Moev using tz.moev@gmail.com or tzvetan.moev@kcl.ac.uk
+Get in touch with Tzvetan Moev using tz.moev@gmail.com or tzvetan.moev@kcl.ac.uk

 ## Acknowledgments

 This website is an updated version of Jack Blundell's <a href="https://jackblun.github.io/Globalinc/">Globalinc</a>.
-I have mostly used his coding for this project, so we owe him a massive thanks.
+We have mostly used his coding for this project, so we owe him a massive thanks.
 This could not have been possible without his efforts.

 For more information on how WID collects data on wealth and income, please refer to [this report](https://wid.world/news-article/2020-distributional-national-accounts-guidelines-dina/).